Computer Literacy can improve aided by hobbies like short stories

 How can short stories improve computer literacy?
 Simple really.

 If you manage to encourage your child to 'write' a short story, they will almost immediately want to type it out.
-If they haven't already, they will soon see that keyboarding a story is more efficient than actually writing.
+If they haven't already, they will soon see that keyboarding a story is more efficient that actually writing.

 When you type or keyboard a long document, you are better able to read it back, move paragraphs and even correct spelling and grammar.
-The child is actually learning how to proof read but doesn't know the official name for it.

 Soon they will be ripping off one story after another and your printer will be spewing out paper dust!